neboat/opencilk-ppopp-23-ae/README.md

 intended on your system.

-*Prerequisites:* These instructions assume you are using a modern multicore x86-64 machine running a recent version of Linux and that has Docker installed.
+*Prerequisites:* These instructions assume you are using a modern multicore x86-64 machine running a recent version of Linux that has Docker installed.
 In particular, the Docker image has been tested on x86-64 machines running recent versions of Linux, such as Ubuntu 22.04, and Docker version 20.10.21.
 You can find